AcusPGP/AcusPGP/README.md

-- 👋 Hi, I’m @AcusPGP
+- 👋 Hi, I’m @AcusPGP.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, JavaScript and SQL.
-- 💞️ I’m looking to collaborate on ... (update soon)
+- 💞️ I’m looking to collaborate on ... (update soon).
-- 📫 How to reach me: acus1304pgphcm@gmail.com
+- 📫 How to reach me: acus1304pgphcm@gmail.com.

 <!---
 AcusPGP/AcusPGP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.